 It is estimated nearly two million people in the USA are expected to develop Hand Arm Vibration, commonly referred to as HAV syndrome.[¹] Exposure to vibration in the workplace can lead to serious consequences, causing long-term injury or impairment.
 HAV is transmitted into workers’ hands and arms from the use of hand-held power tools and hand guided equipment.[²] High risk sectors include construction, carpentry, ground maintenance, engineering, ship building and ship repairs where workers operate powerful tools, emitting high levels of vibration.

 The health affects of vibration are permanent but the cause is preventable.
 Employers must act, implementing effective monitoring solutions to help prevent workers suffering life changing conditions.

-The Control of Vibration at Work regulations (2005) stipulate employers must limit and ultimately eliminate the risks of vibration by ensuring exposure is ‘low as reasonably practical’.
+Employers must limit and should eliminate the risks of vibration by ensuring exposure is low as reasonably practical.
 If workers are not provided with the right equipment or vibration levels are not being appropriately monitored, there could be serious repercussions.
 The health issues, often with agonising symptoms, are divided into three subgroups below:

-- Muscle and Soft Tissue Damage – Such as arthritis, changes and muscles and tendonitis which can result in loss of grip strength
+3. Muscle and Soft Tissue Damage – Such as arthritis, changes to muscles and tendonitis, which can result in loss of grip strength -

 These conditions are particularly debilitating and could lead to financial and social implications, limiting an individual’s ability to work and socialise.
-In 2000, eight former employees of North West Water were awarded £1.2m compensation after they contracted Vibration White Finger at work.
-The men from Merseyside stopped working for the company in 1998 when they developed symptoms including loss of feeling, loss of grip, bleeding fingers and constant pain – highlighting how damaging the exposure really can be.
+A UK case in the year 2000, eight former employees of North West Water were awarded £1.2m compensation after they contracted Vibration White Finger at work.
+The men stopped working for the company in 1998 when they developed symptoms including loss of feeling, loss of grip, bleeding fingers and constant pain – highlighting how damaging the exposure really can be. [⁷]